PatrickStankard/bucketlist/README.md

 latest (minified) build.
-When using Bucketlist, you can either go with the "drop-in" solution and use ``public/index.html``, which has all of it's references to static assets pointing to a Cloudfront CDN containing the latest release, or use ``src`` and host the whole kit and kaboodle yourself.
+When using Bucketlist, you can either go with the "drop-in" solution and use ``public/index.html``, which has all of it's references to static assets pointing to a Cloudfront CDN containing the latest release, or go with ``src`` and host the whole kit and kaboodle yourself.

 ## Prerequisites
 * Edit your S3 bucket's permissions